Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s moldy, you can freshen it by draining thinned bleach through the tube to flush the line.
-Or you can get a new tube.
+Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s dirty, you can clean it by draining diluted bleach through the tube to sanitize the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Titan Heating & Air Conditioning can make your unit more efficient and help it last longer.
-We also have practical service agreements, so you won’t forget to schedule your routine maintenance!
+Annual air conditioner maintenance from Titan Heating & Air Conditioning can make your equipment more efficient and help it last longer.
+We also offer practical service agreements, so you won’t forget to plan your regular maintenance!